G-Snipes/G-Snipes.github.io/content/blog/2025/all-the-flowers-interview/index.md

 **Patrick:** Oh, alright.

 **Riley:** We were going for a walk with his dogs in the neighborhood.
 We've been dating for almost five years now, and we were like, "What if we made music together, because we're both musicians?"
 And we were like, "Yeah, that could be cool."
 While we walked more we were like, "Well, if we became a band, what would our band name be?"
-And we were looking at his mother's beautiful garden, and I suggested All the Flowers!
+And we were looking at his mother's beautiful garden, and I suggested AlltheFlowers!

 **Patrick:** Sure.